ashish0kumar/tint/README.md

     - Create a new branch for your changes.
     - Commit your new theme file and the changes to `themes/registry.go`
     - Open a Pull Request, explaining your new theme.

-## Deep Dive

-### What Makes `tint` Different

-There are many excellent image recoloring tools out there, and each has its unique strengths and approaches.
-For instance, tools like [`dipc`](https://github.com/doprz/dipc) and [`faerber`](https://github.com/nekowinston/faerber) often use direct color mapping strategies (often based on *DeltaE* color differences).
-These methods are very **effective for images with consistent, fewer colors**, providing quick and precise color reassignments to match a target palette.

-However, when an image features **complex gradients, subtle color mixtures, or a broad spectrum of colors**, direct mapping can sometimes result in a slightly "**patchy**" or less fluid appearance.
-This is where `tint` offers a distinct approach.

-`tint` employs **Shepard's Method (Inverse Distance Weighting)** for its color interpolation.
-Instead of simply replacing a pixel's color with the single closest match from the palette, `tint` considers **multiple nearest palette colors** and creates a **weighted average**.
-The closer a palette color is to the original, the more influence it has on the final pixel color.
-This blending technique provides:

-- **Smoother gradients:** Complex color transitions in your original image are gracefully transformed into the new palette without harsh banding.

-- **Natural appearance:** The resulting images maintain a more organic and less "digital" feel, making them well-suited for a variety of applications where the fidelity of smooth areas is important.

-Beyond its unique interpolation method, `tint` is also specifically designed to be **incredibly lightweight and self-contained**.
-Built purely with Go's standard library, it has **no external dependencies**.
-This focus on minimalism and efficiency complements other valuable recoloring utilities that might offer broader feature sets but come with more overhead.

-### How It Works

-`tint` implements **Shepard's Method (Inverse Distance Weighting)** for its core color transformation.
-Here's a simplified breakdown:

-- **Initial luminosity adjustment:** If specified, the pixel's color components are scaled to adjust its overall brightness.

-- **Nearest neighbor search:** For each pixel in the input image, `tint` identifies a specified number (`--nearest`) of the closest colors from the chosen theme's palette, based on their RGB distance.

-- **Weighted contribution:** Each identified palette color is assigned a weight.
-This weight is inversely proportional to its distance from the original pixel's color, raised to the `--power` factor.
-Colors closer to the original pixel's color receive higher weights.

-- **Blended output:** The final color for the pixel is then calculated as a weighted average of these nearest palette colors.
-This blending process is key to achieving smooth, continuous color transitions.

-- **Concurrent processing:** To optimize performance, particularly for large images, the image processing is parallelized.
-The image is divided into horizontal sections, which are then processed concurrently by separate goroutines.

 ## Acknowledgments